 Quick Summary of My Flex Job

-Rating: 1 out of 5.
-It's not a scam, but it's not the trial offer processor opportunity it's advertised to be.
+Rating: 1 It's not a scam, but it's not the trial offer processor opportunity it's advertised to be.

 You may have encountered Sandy Sauve if you’ve clicked on various work-at-home opportunity ads, including this one:

 When you click on the ad, you are taken to the following screen and embedded video.
 Here, you meet Sandy Sauve, who tells you that she earns a full-time income working from home.
 This opportunity “does not cost anything to get started with, there’s no up-rate costs later, you don’t have buy things, and you don’t have to sell anything.”

 When you input your name and email, you are taken to a second video page, where Sandy describes the work-from-home opportunity as requiring no person-to-person selling, out-of-pocket costs, cross-sells, up-sells, etc.

 What exactly are you doing?
 According to Sandy, there are big companies like Netflix, ProActiv, etc. that have people sign up for their sales and trial offers.
 These sign-ups must later be email and age-verified.
 Your job will be to validate ages and emails and enter this information into a worksheet.
 You’ll be doing this for a company called MyFlexJob.

 On a YouTube video published by MyFlexJob, your job title is ‘Trial Offer Processor.’

 Red flag #1: Fake company photo

 Sandy highly encourages you to go to the My Flex Job website and sign up.
 When I did that, I encountered the following page:

 I was a bit disheartened to see that My Flex Job had inserted a stock photo for its company’s physical site and just pasted the My Flex Job logo on this photo.
 When any work-at-home company does something like this, it’s an immediate red flag for me that not everything is as it seems.